Big Sur: Increasing numbers of visitors

 The number of visitors to Big Sur has risen from about 1.5 million in 1978, to about 3 million in 1980, to an estimated 4 to 5 million during 2014 and 2015, comparable to or greater than the number of visitors to Yosemite National Park.
 Unlike Yosemite, which is managed by a single federal entity, about one-quarter of the land in Big Sur is privately owned and the remainder is managed by a conglomeration of federal, state, local, and private agencies.
 Yosemite offers 5,400 parking spots and a free, daily, park-wide bus service.
 In Big Sur during the summer, there is a single public bus that runs three times daily and a single shuttle van that operates on Thursday through Sunday from the Big Sur Station to Pfeiffer Beach.
 The owner of the Nepenthe restaurant estimated in 2017 that the number of visitors had increased by 40% since 2011.
 Big Sur residents and business owners are concerned about the impact visitors are having on the region.
 Traffic and parking is consistently bad during summer and holidays weekends and some visitors don't obey the laws.

 Residents began discussing the potential necessity of shuttle buses, tollgates along Highway 1, and limits on the number of private autos allowed on the highway in 1978.
 One of the reasons for Big Sur's popularity is that it is only a one-day drive for about 7 million people.
 With the advent of social media, hashtags like "#sykeshotsprings" and "#pineridgetrail", two popular destinations within Big Sur, encourage more visitors.
 Visitors must pay $15 for a parking spot at a trailhead parking lot and take a 14-passenger van to Pfeiffer Beach.
-In response to visitor abuses, an anonymous Big Sur resident began an Instagram account in May 2019 named BigSurHatesYou intended to shame visitors into treating the Big Sur region better.

 The television series Big Little Lies, which is filmed in the Monterey and Big Sur area, has increased the number of visitors to the area.